bobbimanners/Applecorn/README.md

 - Press `L` to load a file and enter the filename `APPLECORN`.
 - Merlin will enter the editor automatically (or press `E`).
 Issue the following command a the editor's `:` prompt: `asm`
-- Once assembly is complete, enter the command `q` to quit the editor, then select `O` to save the object file and enter the filename `APPLECORN`.
+- Once assembly is complete, enter the command `q` to quit the editor.
 - Press `Q` to quit Merlin-8.

 ## Theory of Operation